 The Crypto Craze

 After a few years of absolute reign, Bitcoin ceased to be the only existing cryptocurrency in 2011, when the first rival alternative currencies (such as Namecoin and Litecoin) began to appear.
-More sites started accepting crypto, which contributed to the increase in popularity of the format.
+More sites started accepting crypto, including online gambling, which contributed to the increase in popularity of the format.

 Celebrities like Elon Musk, Gwenyth Paltrow, and Bill Gates began to endorse the system, which became a good alternative for when loans are difficult to seek, such as during the pandemic.
 It also helps to balance your investment portfolio.